 c) Pro-active monitoring shall be carried out at a monthly frequency on sample basis for frequent areas of complaints to raise issues to the concerned units including for cases not resolved or inadequately resolved or incorrectly logged.

 d) Student feedback by way of complaints and through structured Student Service Committee meetings shall be analysed and acted upon.
-Quality Initiatives Group of the CDOE shall be responsible to drive process improvement in co-ordination with other functions of the CDOE.
+Quality Initiatives Group of the COE shall be responsible to drive process improvement in co-ordination with other functions of the COE.